aboutcode-org/aboutcode/README.md

 - where does the code come from? which software package?
 - what is its license? copyright?
-- is the code vulnerable, maintained, well coded?
+- is the code vulnerable, maintained, and well coded?
-- what are its dependencies, are there vulneribilities/licensing issues?
+- what are its dependencies, are there vulnerabilities/licensing issues?

-All these are questions that are important to answer: there are millions of free and open source software components available on the web for reuse.
+All these are questions that are important to answer: there are millions of free and open-source software components available on the web for reuse.

-Knowing where a software package comes from, what its license is and whether it is vulnerable should be a problem of the past such that everyone can safely consume more free and open source software.
-We support not only open source software, but also open data, generated and curated by our applications.
+Knowing where a software package comes from, what its license is, and whether it is vulnerable should be a problem of the past such that everyone can safely consume more free and open-source software.
+We support not only open-source software but also open data, generated and curated by our applications.

 > **_NOTE:_** This is a repository with information on aboutcode open source activities and not